RafaelMacharete/RafaelMacharete/README.md

 ## Hello!
 I'm #Rafael

--  *-👨🏽‍💻Currently, i'm studying Python and Java.*
+-  *-👨🏽‍💻Currently, I'm studying Python and Java, as well as some concepts about the basics of computation.*
 -  *-🚀I intend to learn C++; JavaScript; TypeScript; NodeJs and their tools, on my own.*
 -  *-🌱I like to learn new things*